Laragear/MailLoginDemo/README.md

     ->middleware(['guest', 'signed']);
 ```

-Otherwise, you may log in the user manually:
+If you don't want to use the `LoginbyMailRequest` Request, you may log in the user manually:

 ```php
 use Illuminate\Support\Facades\Route;